Sitefinity/sitefinity-admin-app-extensions/theme/README.md

 You can also set an outline style for all UI focusable elements, for example, buttons or input fields, and so on.

+**NOTE:** The custom theme and its customizations are stored in the **Local Storage**.
+Thus, you can see the custom Admin App theme in the current browser only.
+Therefore, in case you clear your **Local Storage** or use another browser, the theme applied will be the default one, not the custom one.

 To customize the Admin App theme, you need to create a custom implementation of the **ThemeProvider** interface and its **getThemes()** method.
 The method returns an **Array** of the **ThemeItem** object.
 Theme items must contain the **name** of your custom theme and an array of the **ThemeVariablesKeyValuePair**.
 The key-value pair contains the following:

 * **key: ThemeVariables**